 According to a survey by the American Academy of Neurology, the median salary for all Neurologists (including Vascular Neurologists) was $280,000 annually.
 However, this survey did not break down salaries by subspecialty.

 It’s worth noting that salary is just one factor to consider when choosing a medical specialty.
 Factors such as job satisfaction, work-life balance, and the opportunity to make a difference in patients’ lives are also important considerations.

 Finding the Best Vascular Neurologist Near You

 Here are some steps you can take to find the best vascular neurologist near you:

 - Ask for a referral from your primary care doctor or another healthcare provider.
-They may be able to recommend a vascular neurologist who has experience treating patients with conditions similar to yours.
+They may recommend a vascular neurologist with experience treating patients with similar conditions.

 - Check with your health insurance provider to see which vascular neurologists are in your network.
 You can usually find this information on their website or by calling their customer service line.